Size: 1 sound cassette.

 Format: Originally recorded on 1 sound cassette.
 Reformatted in 2010 as 2 digital wav files.
 Duration is 1 hrs., 3 min.

-Collection Summary: A panel discussion sponsored by the Archives of American Art at the Founders Luncheon and Museum Panel, held at the Beverly Hills Hotel, 1986 Feb.
-13. The participants were Richard Koshalek, director of the Museum of Contemporary Art; Earl A. Powell, Director of the Los Angeles County Museum of Art; Robert Middlekauff, Director of the Henry E. Huntington LIbrary and Art Gallery.
+Summary: A panel discussion sponsored by the Archives of American Art at the Founders Luncheon and Museum Panel, held at the Beverly Hills Hotel, 1986 February 13.
+The participants were Richard Koshalek, director of the Museum of Contemporary Art; Earl A. Powell, Director of the Los Angeles County Museum of Art; Robert Middlekauff, Director of the Henry E. Huntington Library and Art Gallery.
 Paul Karlstrom is moderator.